ranjanrai12/angular-prep/src/app/theory/rxjs/02-subject.md

 Difference between Multicast and unicast

-- `multicast` -> It create a single instance with producer so that every subscriber will get the same value.
+- **multicast**: It create a single instance with producer so that every subscriber will get the same value.
-- `unicast` -> It creates the separate instance with producer so every subscriber will get the different value.
+- **unicast**: It creates the separate instance with producer so every subscriber will get the different value.

 #### What is BehaviourSubject

-`BehaviourSubject` requires the initial value and stores the current value and emits to the new `subscriber`.
+**BehaviourSubject** requires the initial value and stores the current value and emits to the new **subscriber**.

 ```js
 behaviourSubject$ = new BehaviorSubject('0');